MTVU: History

-MTV Networks' proposal for a channel targeting college students, tentatively called MTV University, became public in February 2002.
-According to The New York Times, the channel was seeking to compete with Burly Bear Network, which was available to 450 campuses and had been attracting nearly a million viewers a week, along with College Television Network (CTN) and the most recent entrant at the time, Zilo.
+MTV Networks' proposal for a channel targeting college students, tentatively called MTV University, was announced in February 2002.
+According to The New York Times, the channel was intended to compete with Burly Bear Network, which was available to 450 campuses and had been attracting nearly a million viewers a week, along with recently launched channels College Television Network (CTN) and Zilo.

-Seven months later, after CTN experienced financial difficulties and as National Lampoon had just acquired the defunct Burly Bear, MTV Networks acquired CTN for $15 million.
+In September 2002, with CTN having financial problems and National Lampoon's acquisition of Burly Bear, MTV Networks acquired CTN for $15 million.
+In 2004, CTN was rebranded as MTVU.

-MTVU also formerly owned RateMyProfessors.com and in 2006 acquired content management software platform for college newspapers College Publisher Network (later College Media Network) parent company Youth Media & Marketing Network (Y2M) in 2006 before selling it in 2010 to Access Network, who sold it to Uloop in 2014.
+MTVU also formerly owned the review website Rate My Professors and acquired content management software platform for college newspapers College Publisher Network (later College Media Network) parent company Youth Media & Marketing Network (Y2M) in 2006, before selling it in 2010 to Access Network, who sold it to Uloop in 2014.

-In February 2008, MTV Networks discontinued VH1 Uno, a sparsely viewed Spanish language music video channel, and replaced it with MTVU, to expand the channel into traditional cable distribution.
+In February 2008, MTV Networks discontinued VH1 Uno, a sparsely viewed Spanish language music video channel, and replaced it with MTVU, expanding the channel into traditional cable distribution.

-In May 2018, Cheddar TV acquired Viacom's MTV Networks on Campus; outlets associated with that service were converted to carry CheddarU, a new secondary feed which streamed content from the flagship financial-news streaming service and segments from Cheddar Big News to 9 million students on more than 600 campuses; universities which previously screened MTV Networks on Campus continued to receive CheddarU at no cost in exchange for access to the campus (the cable version of MTVU has continued under an automated form).
-CheddarU was part of the ChedNet division of Cheddar, a division focusing on bringing the service to public screens such as gyms, bars, airports, hotel and other public venues.
+In May 2018, Cheddar acquired Viacom's MTV Networks on Campus; outlets associated with that service were converted to carry CheddarU, a secondary feed which streamed content from the flagship financial-news streaming service and segments from Cheddar Big News to nine million students on more than 600 campuses; universities which previously screened MTV Networks on Campus continued to receive CheddarU at no cost in exchange for access to the campus.
+However, the cable version of MTVU was not affected by the change and continued under an automated form.
+CheddarU was part of the ChedNet division of Cheddar, a division that focused on having the service available to public screens such as gyms, bars, airports, hotel and other public venues.

 In 2018, Spectrum removed MTVU from their current-day packages.
-Only grandfathered subscribers with older packages have access to the network on that provider.
-The channel uses archived campus footage and interviews rather than producing new interstitials.
-The company uses the network and MTV Live for video premieres.
+Only subscribers with older packages have access to the network on that provider.
+The channel started to air archived campus footage and interviews rather than producing new interstitials.
+The company has used the network and MTV Live for video premieres.